Financial Aid: Frequently Asked Questions

 How and when will we be notified about admission and financial aid awards?

-Admissions decisions and financial aid offers will be made by March 6, 2017.
-Families must officially accept admission and financial aid offers no later than March 13, 2017.
+Admissions decisions and financial aid offers will be made in mid-March.
+Families must officially accept admission and financial aid offers in April.

 Why do we have to supply such personal and confidential information?
 What happens if information is missing?